 Metasedimentary rocks now assigned to the Freneuse Suite were first mapped by Sauvé (1957, 1959), Gélinas (1958a, 1958b, 1959), Fahrig (1964), Dimroth (1966), Dressler (1974, 1979), Baragar (1967), Frarey (1967), Penrose (1978), Clark (1978, 1980) and Girard (1995).
 These observations were incorporated into the SIGÉOM compilation map by Thomas Clark between 2009 and 2016 and used to supplement the description of several units.

-The Freneuse Suite consists mainly of paraschists and various metasedimentary rocks (pPfru1) with lesser amounts of slightly metamorphosed mudstone, siltstone and mudslate (pPfru2), marble and calcosilicate rocks (pPfru3), iron formations (pPfru4), quartzite (pPfru5) and fragmented rocks interpreted as conglomerate or breccia (pPfru6).
+The Freneuse Suite consists mainly of paraschist and various metasedimentary rocks (pPfru1), lesser amounts of slightly metamorphosed mudrock (pPfru2), marble and calcosilicate rocks (pPfru3), iron formation (pPfru4), quartzite (pPfru5) and fragmented rocks interpreted as conglomerate or breccia of sedimentary origin (pPfru6).

-The metasedimentary rock unit of the Freneuse Suite (pPfru1) consists of homogeneous, granoblastic, and fine-grained rocks that usually display millimetric to centimetric banding.
-This banding, marked by variations in composition (proportion of micas) and grain size (finer in less micaceous bands) of the rock, may represent primary bedding.
-Compared to Core Zone metasedimentary rocks, Freneuse Suite metasedimentary rocks were not (or very little) affected by the migmatization phenomenon associated with a major regional melting event.
-Partial melting evidence is still recognized locally in thin sections.
-Unit pPfru1 is commonly cut by quartz veins subconformable to foliation.
+Unit pPfru1 of the Freneuse Suite consists of granoblastic, fine-grained metasedimentary rocks.
+These rocks usually display millimetric to centimetric banding that may represent primary bedding.
+This banding is marked by variations in the proportion of micas and grain size (finer in less micaceous bands).
+Compared to metasedimentary rocks of the Baleine Lithotectonic Domain, those of the Freneuse Suite were not (or very little) affected by migmatization associated with a major regional melting event (Lafrance et al., 2020).
+Partial melting evidence is still recognized locally, namely in subunit pPfru1f, which is commonly cut by quartz veins subconformable to foliation.
 These veins are dismembered, boudinaged and folded.
 Metasedimentary rocks contain biotite and muscovite flakes that define primary foliation.
-The latter is often undulating and is affected by a second foliation (crenulation cleavage) marked by coarser mica flakes, indicating the existence of two generations of micas.
+The latter can also be marked by quartz bands and the preferential orientation of plagioclase.
+It is generally undulating and is affected by a second foliation (crenulation cleavage) marked by coarser mica flakes, indicating the existence of two generations of micas.
 In places, the foliation is at an angle with compositional banding.
-Chlorite, altering biotite, and garnet are frequently observed, whereas amphiboles are sparse and only present in certain beds.
+Chlorite, altering biotite, and garnet are commonly observed, whereas amphibole is only observed in certain layers.

-In thin sections, quartz and plagioclase have completely recrystallized.
+In thin sections, quartz and plagioclase have highly recrystallized.
 In some places, 5-25% K-feldspar is also observed as lenticular clusters or poikiloblasts.
-Garnet forms euhedral to subhedral millimetric poikiloblasts, locally elongated in foliation or deviant.
-These crystals show pressure shadows and generally aligned quartz, plagioclase and mica inclusions, indicating syn-kinematic to late kinematic growth.
+Garnet forms euhedral to subhedral millimetric poikiloblasts, locally elongated in foliation or deflecting it.
+These crystals show pressure shadows and generally aligned quartz, plagioclase and mica inclusions, indicating syn-kinematic to late-kinematic growth.
 Garnet overlaps with biotite and also occurs as small skeletal crystals scattered in the matrix.
-The main accessory minerals observed in metasedimentary rocks are opaque minerals, apatite and tourmaline with, more locally, sillimanite (fibrolite), zircon (as inclusions in biotite and chlorite), epidote, calcite, dark green spinel and sphene.
+The main accessory minerals observed in metasedimentary rocks are opaque minerals, apatite and tourmaline with, more locally, sillimanite (fibrolite), carbonate, zircon (as inclusions in biotite and chlorite), epidote, calcite, dark green spinel and sphene.